Manu577228/React-Movie-App/README.md

 To get started with this project, follow these simple steps:

-1.Clone the repository.
+1.Clone the repository

 2.npm install

+3. npm run dev

-3.Start Changing the Code according to your expectations.
+4.Start Changing the Code according to your expectations

 ## How to Contribute